JamisonTeng/Viewbot-V1.1/README.md

 # Viewbot-V1.1
 Viewbot on youtube

+To be used as root in Kali

 Slightly altered with different sleep times

-Youbot is a Shell Script to increase views on Youtube using Tor ips.
+Viewbot-V1.1 is a Shell Script to increase views on Youtube using Tor ips.

 ### Usage:
 ```
 git clone https://github.com/Jamikun/Viewbot-V1.1
-cd youbot
+cd Viewbot-V1.1
 service tor start
-sudo ./youbot.sh URL
+sudo ./viewbot.sh URL
 ```

 ### Install requirements (xdotool, proxychains, tor):